ektrah/libsodium-core/README.md

     dotnet add package Sodium.Core

+To use the library with Xamarin, you have to follow additional steps described here: [Xamarin documentation](Xamarin.md).

 ## Documentation

 [libsodium-net](http://bitbeans.gitbooks.io/libsodium-net/content/) documentation is available (an adapted copy of the [original](http://doc.libsodium.org/) written by Frank Denis ([@jedisct1](https://github.com/jedisct1))).